- Job Opportunities

 When a hiring process begins, the position(s) are posted to the City of Waukee’s online job listing as well as the City’s social media pages and various third-party hiring sites.
 Sign up for hiring notifications through the City's job portal or on Indeed.com; enter "City of Waukee Fire Department."

 To apply for an open position, a complete application as well as copies of relevant certifications must be submitted.
 Incomplete applications may be thrown out.
 The city utilizes the Central Iowa Fire and EMS Testing Consortium (CIFETC) for written and physical ability evaluations with a few exceptions.
 Information about the CIFETC can be found by visiting www.iowafiretesting.com.
 Testing completed within 1 year of application deadline is accepted.

 Following a review of scores and applications, those selected are invited to participate with an interview process which consists of a panel interview and potentially a Chief’s interview.
 Any offer of employment that is made is contingent upon a thorough background check and a physical completed at the City’s expense.

 How Shifts Work

-POC personnel work 12-hour shifts, either from 6 a.m. to 6 p.m. or 6 p.m. to 6 a.m.
+Part-time personnel work 12-hour shifts, either from 6 a.m. to 6 p.m. or 6 p.m. to 6 a.m.
 Typical shifts include routine station duties, responding to calls, assisting with inspections and conducting company-level training.
 Sleeping quarters are provided to those working 6 p.m. to 6 a.m.
-POC employees are asked to work one to two shifts per week including at least one weekend shift per month.
-Employees' input their availability into an online program one month in advance; then shifts are assigned based on your availability.
+Part-time employees are required to work a minimum of 108 hours per quarter with 48 of those hours being during the day or on weekends.
+Schedules are assigned based on the employee's availability.